neutral lounge and dining room, a visual example of what $3.5m dollars would get you in sydney 2026

 Pymble and West Pymble

 Pymble is one of the most consistently popular suburbs on the Upper North Shore, driven by its large blocks, proximity to Pymble Ladies’ College and other elite private schools, and a strong community of established families.
-The median house price in Pymble is around $3.49m, so buyers at $3m–$3.5m are working below the median — which at this price point means a renovator or a knockdown-rebuild opportunity rather than a move-in ready home.
+The median house price sits around $3.4m, so this budget lands just below the suburb median — which in practice means a renovator or knockdown-rebuild opportunity rather than a move-in ready home.
 For buyers with the appetite to do the work, the land value proposition in Pymble is compelling and the suburb’s long-term fundamentals are very strong.

 St Ives